 Master Affiliate Networks

-Because of the sales volume done by the master affiliate network with all their sub affiliates combined as a whole, they are able to negotiate higher commissions than you would be able to as an individual affiliate.
+Because of the sales volume done by the master affiliate network with all their sub-affiliates combined as a whole, they can negotiate higher commissions than you would be able to as an individual affiliate.
 The affiliate ends up making about the same amount as they would as an individual affiliate (in most cases) or a little less, but without having to do all of the above work.
-Master affiliate networks aren’t actually affiliates.
-They simply manage the co-op so to speak and take a cut of everyone’s commissions.
-That’s how they make THEIR revenue.
+Master affiliate networks aren't affiliates.
+They simply manage the co-op so to speak and take a cut of everyone's commissions.
+That's how they make THEIR revenue.

 No, I'm not talking about selling links in your posts or content.
 In-text ad companies give you a piece of code to put on your site and then links any words within your content that it has an advertiser paying to appear on.
 The links aren't direct, give no search engine credit and have double underlines that will pop-up a small (and obviously labeled) advertisement when moused over.
 The company that I use for In-text advertising is Kontera.